uiua-lang/uiua/site/blog/uiua-0.11.0-text.md

 Swizzles are experimental and may change in future versions as their place in the language is explored.

-# The New Pad
+## The New Pad

 Much of the code for the [Uiua website pad](https://uiua.org/pad) has been rewritten.
 This new pad uses less custom behavior and should work better in more browsers.

-If you are reading this on the Uiua website, then all the examples above use this new pad!
+If you are reading this on the Uiua website (with full editor features), then all the examples above use this new pad!

-# 💗
+## 💗

 Thank you as always to everyone who uses Uiua and helps with its development!
 Your enthusiasm for the language gives me life.

 A *special* thanks to all of [Uiua's sponsors](https://github.com/sponsors/uiua-lang) for their continued support 🥰

-Again, you can find the full changelog for this release [here](https://uiua.org/docs/changelog#0.11.0---2024-05-??).
+Again, you can find the full changelog for this release [here](https://uiua.org/docs/changelog#0.11.0---2024-06-02).

 You can join the [Uiua Discord](https://discord.gg/3r9nrfYhCc) to chat about the language, ask questions, or get help.